-Fortunately, there are a ton of apps to do the heavy lifting for you.
-But which one actually works?
+Fortunately, there are tons of apps to do the heavy lifting for you.

-As a Korean translator with 10 years of experience, I was pretty dismissive about translation apps at first.
-Now, I recognize how useful they can be in some situations.
+As a Korean translator with 10 years of experience, I was pretty dismissive about them at first.
+I now recognize how useful apps can be in some situations.

 Translation apps keep upgrading their functionality like some geeky arms race.
 But all the bells and whistles are for naught if meaning is not conveyed properly.

 I care a lot about accuracy.
 My livelihood depends on it.
 So, I came up with a scientific way to test the top 8 translation apps and settle once and for all, which one’s the best.

 How I chose the best Korean translation app